 Measuring the Young’s Modulus of Soft Materials

-To measure the Young’s modulus of soft materials [1], click on Configure Experiment, add a Find Surface step with the previously determined experimental parameters, then add a Matrix Scan step [2].
+To measure the Young’s modulus of soft materials [1], click on Configure Experiment, add a Find Surface step and a single indentation in displacement control to determine experimental parameters to subsequently use for the automatic matrix scan [2].
+If the single indentation is not succesfull, see protocol for parameters to tune.

 WIDE: Talent at the computer, software window open, monitor visible in frame.

-SCREEN: To be uploaded by Authors: Configure Experiment being clicked, Find Surface and Matrix Scan step being added.
+SCREEN 8: To be uploaded by Authors: Configure Experiment being clicked, Find Surface and single indentation step being added.
+Succesfull single indentation being shown.

-Configure a matrix scan containing 50 to 100 points spaced at 10 to 100 micrometers.
+If the single indentation is succesfull, configure a matrix scan containing 50 to 100 points spaced at 10 to 100 micrometers.
 After ensuring that the Auto Find Surface box is ticked, click on Use Stage Position to start the matrix scan from the current stage position [1].
+Otherwise, see troubleshooting section in the paper.

-SCREEN: To be uploaded by Authors: Matrix scan being configured, Auto Find Surface box being ticked, Use Stage Position being clicked.
+SCREEN_9: To be uploaded by Authors: Matrix scan being configured, Auto Find Surface box being ticked, Use Stage Position being clicked.

-Next, set up the matrix scan profile in displacement control.
+Set up the matrix scan profile in displacement control.
 Leave the number of segments to 5 and use the default displacement profile.
 If necessary, change the displacement profile and time for each sloped segment.
 Do not exceed strain rates greater than 10 micrometers per second [1].
+The approach and retract speeds are automatically matched using the default displacement profile.

-SCREEN: To be uploaded by Authors: Matrix scan profile being set up in the displacement control, using the default displacement profile, changing the displacement profile and time for each sloped segment.
+SCREEN_9: To be uploaded by Authors: Matrix scan profile being set up in displacement control, using the default displacement profile.

-After entering a value for the approach speed, match the retraction speed to the approach speed, then click on Run Experiment [1].

-SCREEN: To be uploaded by Authors: Value for approach speed being entered, retraction speed being matched to the approach speed, and Run Experiment being clicked.

-Next, move the probe above the cell to be indented [1] and add a matrix scan to the experiment, then click on Run Experiment and wait for it to be completed [2-TXT].
+Click on Run Experiment and wait for it to be completed [2-TXT].

-Talent moving the probe.

-SCREEN: To be uploaded by Authors: Matrix scan being added to the experiment and Run Experiment being clicked.
-TEXT: 25 points spaced at 0.5–5 µm for HEK cells
+SCREEN_9: To be uploaded by Authors: Matrix scan being performed as subsequent indentations are shown on screen.

 Data Analysis